 Slaughter grew up in Liberty and returned after graduating from college in Indiana.
 He held a teaching degree and certificate in Missouri and taught for the state of Missouri.

 Former Liberty Mayor Greg Canuteson initiated The Great Americans Project to celebrate and honor men and women in American history.
 Through private fundraising, the project has brought two life-sized bronze statues to historic downtown since 2013.
-The project board plans to continue introducing more Great American sculptures in the coming years.
+The Great Americans Project Board of Directors plans to continue introducing more sculptures in the coming years.

 The first Great Americans Project statue was unveiled in June 2013 at a park on the corner of Lightburne and Mill streets.
 The life-size bronze sculpture of George Washington stands proudly atop a pedestal, pointing the way to William Jewell College.

-In June 2016, the second Great American statue, a life-size bronze sculpture of literary icon and Missouri Native, Samuel Clemens, aka Mark Twain, was unveiled at the corner of Kansas and Missouri streets.
+In June 2016, the second Great American statue, a life-size bronze sculpture of literary icon and Missouri Native, Samuel Clemens, aka Mark Twain, was unveiled in 2016.

 Location: Corner of Kansas and Missouri streets

 The Liberty Arts Commission installed three kinetic sculptures in 2013.
 The sculptures were created by internationally known artist Lyman Whitaker, whose work is also found in California, Florida and abroad.
 The organic forms of each unique piece are sculpted in metal that is designed to patina over time and move gently in the wind.

-Funding for the project was raised through donations from individuals, local businesses, and the developers of the Triangle with the assistance of the Liberty Arts Foundation.
+Funding for the project was raised through donations from individuals, local businesses, and the developers of the Liberty Triangle shopping center with the assistance of the Liberty Arts Foundation.